Alan Moore: Return to independents: 2009–present

-In 2023, it was announced that Moore is a writing a new fantasy series called The Long London.
-The first book of the series, The Great When, released on 1 October 2024.
-This series will consist of five books.
-The second book of the series is named as I Hear A New World.
+In 2021, it was announced that Moore was a writing a five-volume fantasy series titled Long London.
+The first book of the series, The Great When, was released on 1 October 2024, while the second book of the series is named as I Hear A New World.

 Work

 Themes

-In a number of his comics, where he was taking over from earlier writers, including Marvelman, Swamp Thing, and Supreme, he used the "familiar tactic of wiping out what had gone before, giving the hero amnesia and revealing that everything we'd learned to that point was a lie."
+In a number of his comics, where he was taking over from earlier writers, including Marvelman, Swamp Thing and Supreme, he used the "familiar tactic of wiping out what had gone before, giving the hero amnesia and revealing that everything we'd learned to that point was a lie."
 In this manner he was largely able to start afresh with the character and its series and was not constrained by earlier canon.
 While commenting on the artistic restrictiveness of serialised comic books, artist Joe Rubinstein gave the example that a comics creator would be limited in what he could do with Spider-Man, and added, "unless you're Alan Moore, who would probably kill him and bring him back as a real spider or something".

 As a comics writer, Moore applies literary sensibilities to the mainstream of the medium as well as including challenging subject matter and adult themes.
-He brings a wide range of influences to his work, such as William S. Burroughs, William Blake, Thomas Pynchon, and Iain Sinclair, New Wave science fiction writers like Michael Moorcock, and horror writers such as Clive Barker.
-Influences within comics include Will Eisner, Steve Ditko, Harvey Kurtzman, Jack Kirby, and Bryan Talbot.
+He brings a wide range of influences to his work, such as William S. Burroughs, William Blake, Thomas Pynchon and Iain Sinclair, New Wave science fiction writers like Michael Moorcock, and horror writers such as Clive Barker.
+Influences within comics include Will Eisner, Steve Ditko, Harvey Kurtzman, Jack Kirby and Bryan Talbot.